 The Navajo people were masters of surviving in the harshest of climates deep in the deserts of what are today New Mexico, Utah and Arizona.
-The Navajo Nation reservation is the largest parcel of land designated to any tribe in the U.S. Navajos relied on their expert knowledge of the land to produce maize which was key to their survival in the harsh climates.
+The Navajo Nation reservation is the largest parcel of land reserved by any tribe through the Treaty of 1868.
+Navajos relied on their expert knowledge of the land to produce maize which was key to their survival in the harsh climates.

-Hogans were once the primary Navajo habitations but now these ancient abodes are provided through the Spider Rock Campground as an unforgettable overnight experience near Chinle, Arizona.
-These earthen huts are furnished with beds, a wood stove, and chairs for a more modern take on the traditional hogan style.
+Hooghans were once the primary Navajo habitations but now these ancient abodes are provided through the Spider Rock Campground as an unforgettable overnight experience near Chinle, Arizona.
+These earthen huts are furnished with beds, a wood stove, and chairs for a more modern take on the traditional hooghan style.

 Spider Rock Campground lies on the Tse Ho Tso Plateau on the Navajo Reservation.
-Located on the breathtaking Canyon de Chelly National Monument, you can stay the night in these sacred structures, take a guided tour, hear stories of the Navajo, Hopi, and Anasazi peoples from local cultural experts, and experience the gorgeous views that the canyon has to offer during the day or during the special moonlight walks with a Navajo guide.
+Located on the breathtaking Canyon de Chelly National Monument, you can stay the night in these sacred structures, take a guided tour, hear stories of the Navajo, Hopi and ancestral Puebloan peoples from local cultural experts, and experience the gorgeous views that the canyon has to offer during the day or during the special moonlight walks with a Navajo guide.

-- Beds line the perimeter of the hogan while a woodstove in the center allows smoke to escape through a hole in the roof
+- Beds line the perimeter of the hooghan while a woodstove in the center allows smoke to escape through a hole in the roof

 - Small huts can house 1-2 people while large huts can contain up to 4